No Excuses! - A Documentary about Quality Physical Education

 - 4.5.1 Test results are shared privately with students and their parents/ guardians as a tool for developing personal goals and strategies.

-- Also see this document from SHAPE America - Appropriate and Inappropriate Practices Related to Fitness Testing
+- Also see these documents - Appropriate and Inappropriate Practices Related to Fitness Testing and Monitoring Student Fitness Levels.

 RESEARCH ON FITNESS TESTING